 Some recommend using the incline instead of speed as a training method.
 I wouldn’t advise this, it’s not recommended to run for long periods on an incline.
 You don’t run on endless hills in nature, you won’t be doing that on your test and it’s bad for your knees and joints.
 When on the treadmill using the footwear you plan on wearing for your test.

 Occupations that use a beep test

 The video above is of a British Army assessment center.
 The test is used around the world to see whether certain occupations or sports people have the required level of fitness.
 It has various different names but is nearly always the same.
-The USA call it a PACER (Progressive Aerobic Cardiovascular Endurance Run) or a Multi Stage Fitness Test.
+The USA calls it a PACER (Progressive Aerobic Cardiovascular Endurance Run) or a Multi-Stage Fitness Test.

-This wikipedia article about the test shows the services around the world which use it.
-They are mainly military and police organizations and the variety of worldwide locations show just how popular it is.
-This is probably because it's so simple.
+This Wikipedia article about the test shows the services around the world which use it.
+They are mainly military and police organizations and the variety of worldwide locations shows just how popular it is.
+This is probably because it’s so simple.
 It requires little equipment or room to perform and is very cheap and very effective.

 These organizations will require their personnel to reach a certain level before they can be accepted and recruited or hired.
 I remember doing a beep test at school.
 It’s enjoyable and many people can do it at the same time so the competition is there.
 Only the truly active and able will successfully win and sometimes it’s not who you think it will be!

 To train on a treadmill you don’t need the audible beeps, you just need to know how quickly they change.
 The good thing is using the console and buttons, you know exactly what speed you’re running.
 This is the most accurate way of replicating the test on a treadmill.
 This is very much like High-Intensity Interval Training (HIIT) which helps increase your VO2 max as well.